-You should extend your Westlaw and Lexis passwords for the summer.
-Do this even if you prefer one service over the other; you will need both services to complete your research tasks effectively.
-You should also get a Bloomberg Law password.
+You should extend your Westlaw password for the summer (currently Bloomberg Law & Lexis don't require you to extend your password in order to continue access over the summer).
+Do this even if you prefer one service over the other; you may need access to all three services to complete your research tasks effectively.

 To access subscription-based databases provided by Law Library or University Libraries from off-campus you will need to login with your University of Minnesota Internet ID & password when prompted to do so.
 Note: many, but not all, databases allow remote access.
 Please contact the Reference Office 612-625-4309, firstname.lastname@example.org for assistance.

 Our reference staff is available anytime to help you identify useful sources, develop search strategies, and answer any questions about research.
 We can also schedule one-to-one consultations or training sessions if you would like more intensive help.